haowulab/haowulab.github.io/DataSummerCamp/week6.md

 3. Read in the COVID-19 data, provide R codes and results for the following questions:
 	- What is the range of date for the data?
 	- How many days are there in the data?
 	- Take the data for US only, and plot the number of confirmed and death cases along the date.
 Generate two panels in the same figure, one uses original scale and one uses logrithm scale for the number of cases.
 Use proper axis labels and legends.
-I expect to see a figure similar to the following:
+I expect to see a figure similar to the following. **Hint 1**: use the `matplot` function. **Hint 2**: look at the `log` parameters in `plot` function to plot data in logrithm scale.

 		![](covid19_1.pdf)

+	- Take the data for the US, compute the numbers for new confirmed and death cases for each day (using the `diff` function).
+Visualize the results in a figure similar to the above.

 4. Here is a [set of homework for the R programming class at Emory University](bios545_homework_3.pdf).
 Do the questions as much as you can.

 ***